Parthjhaveri/Tidy-Planet/README.md

 # Tidy Planet
 An informative app on the current Environmental condition of Planet Earth.
 Right from Oceanic Pollution and over-population to Global Warming.
 Tidy Planet points to the issues most pressing to our Planet, and presents systematic solutions to those problems.

+## Front-End
+- React JS
+- Redux
+- HTML5
+- CSS3